-The papers already sent will however be acquired for the competition, unless the authors do not decide to update them by making a new shipment in the new terms that will be fixed with the specification "Cancel and replace the previous consignment. "
+Already submitted papers will be anyhow acquired for the competition, unless the authors decide to update them by making a new shipment within the new deadline, with the specification "Cancel and replace the previous consignment."

 Two prizes will be assigned, the first amounting 7.000 euro and the second 3.000 euro (both tax netto), to those works which will be chosen as the best ones by the unquestionable decision of the Jury: read the Call (below) for further information.